caspar/project2-f22-template/PageRank/README.md

 * `username` (the twitter_username of the user)
 * `page_rank_score` (type should be double)

 Please don't include twitter_username that is not in the Graph table as graph nodes.
 Only the Graph table is needed for this question.
-For the final output, including nodes whose page_rank_score is zero is optional.
+Don't include users with page_rank_score 0.

 # Extra Credit Question 8
 Answer the page rank question using a single recursive query.